Josh Bell Player Props: Guardians vs. Tigers

 Josh Bell At The Plate

-- Bell has nine doubles, three home runs and 21 walks while hitting .225.
+- Bell is batting .222 with nine doubles, three home runs and 22 walks.

-- In 15 games this year, Bell has picked up an RBI, with more than one RBI once.
+- Bell has driven in a run in 15 games this year (42.9%), including one multiple-RBI game.

-- He has scored a run in seven of 33 games so far this season.
+- He has scored in seven games this season (20.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.